 Set against the imposing backdrop of the San Gabriel mountains, there can be few more spectacular tracks in world racing than the California course of Santa Anita.

 Located to the North East of Los Angeles, and first opening for business back in 1934, the course is one of the biggest and best on offer in North American racing.

 Home to the prestigious Santa Anita Handicap, and the stage for the Breeders’ Cup meeting on more occasions than any other track, the venue will also forever be remembered as the course at which the legendary Seabiscuit made his final racecourse appearance.

 One of the requirements of holding the Breeders’ Cup meeting is the ability to stage races on both turf and dirt, and Santa Anita is duly one of the most prestigious dual-purpose tracks in the US.

 The main dirt and turf tracks follow the traditional oval layout that is so prevalent in US racing, and both feature long, sweeping left-handed bends.
 There are however additional elements to each course, with the turf course in particular featuring a layout rarely seen in a US track.

 Triple Crown winning handler, Bob Baffert, has been the man to follow at Santa Anita, with the trainer of the brilliant American Pharoah boasting an impressive strike rate of a shade over 26% at the track.
 Peter Miller is the only other trainer to top the 20% mark.

-Looking at the jockeys, Flavien Prat, Mike Smith and Joel Rosario all top that 20% strike rate, with Rosario leading the way on 25.17% based on figures up to August 2020.
+Looking at the jockeys, Flavien Prat, Mike Smith and Joel Rosario all top that 20% strike rate, with Rosario leading the way with over 25% based on recent figures.